"Scam artists aren't smarter than you. They're just more experienced."

 The Kentucky Department of Financial Institutions (DFI) has partnered with Kentucky AARP, the Kentucky Attorney General's Office, the U.S. Postal Inspection Service, the Better Business Bureau and others to present a series of Senior Scam Jam events across Kentucky.
 These free, public workshops educate consumers about current scams and how to protect themselves against investment fraud.

 The series of events includes presentations in regional areas across Kentucky.

-Register now for the FREE Senior Scam Jam event in Bowling Green on April 30.
-This anti-fraud awareness event includes lunch and door prizes for the first 150 to register.
+Register now for the FREE Senior Scam Jam event in Prestonsburg on Aug.
+20. This anti-fraud awareness event includes lunch and door prizes for the first 150 to register.
 Call 800-223-2579 or use this online registration form